Using neuropsychological testing to better understand your needs and learn how to move forward.

 We sometimes use some of the same tests as schools.
 However, school evaluations focus on deciding if a child has a problem with academic skills such as reading, spelling, or math.
 At Hope Springs, our psychologists focus on understanding why a child is having problems in school or at home.
 This is done by examining academic skills but also examining all of the thinking skills needed to perform well in and outside of school – skills like memory, attention, and problem-solving

 Understanding a child’s specific thinking strengths and weaknesses helps to better focus school plans and medical treatment and understand potential areas of future difficulty.
-Because we have training in clinical psychology, we are also able to diagnosis emotional problems like depression and anxiety.
+Because we have training in clinical psychology, we are also able to provide medical diagnoses, such as anxiety, depression, ADHD, and Dyslexia.